-Launched in 1972 by the IADC, Terra et Aqua is a quarterly publication which aims to disseminate knowledge accrued by global dredging professionals as well as solutions to issues facing the industry.
+Launched in 1972, Terra et Aqua is a quarterly journal that aims to disseminate knowledge accrued by global dredging professionals as well as solutions to issues facing the industry.

 ABOUT TERRA ET AQUA

 Articles investigate and explain the latest innovations relevant to emerging and established professionals immersed in the dredging industry and its related sectors.